 The following is a preliminary listing provided by LMES of buildings involved in the Y-12 restart program.
-Any and all facilities at the Y-12 site under DP cognizance that have CSAs and OSRs are subject to this review.
+Any and all facilities at the Y-12 site under DP cognizance that have CSAs and OSRs are subject to the Task 2 review.